OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 In this section you can check all the steps needed to deploy an **Edge Cluster**.
 It will involve the Fireedge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.

+.. note:: We will be creating a virtual edge cluster, meaning that we are going to emulate rather than use true virtualization.
+This implies a more economic way to try out OpenNebula, but has a performance penalty.
+If you are planning to go all the way and also try the deployment of a K8s cluster, we recommend using a metal deployment with a c5.metal instance type.

 Overview
 ================================================================================